-- Increased funding for Graduate Medical Education in response to the shortage of physicians (especially in primary care). - Increased investment in high-quality early childhood learning and development and child care programs that integrate early learning with K-12 education and are available to all children. - Funding the Individuals with Disabilities Education Improvement Act at the authorized 40% level so that local school districts do not have to divert other education funding streams to make up the current funding gap. - Invest funding in policies and programs that promote workforce development, not only current needs but also including focus on identifying the education, training and skills needed as we continue to move into the 21st century. - Reauthorization of the Higher Education Act. - Policies and programs that promote access to and affordability of higher education, such as student loans and grants and similar student financial aid programs. - The identification and implementation of policies and programs to address the shortage of STEM credentialed teachers, where a lack of competitiveness with the business sector together with increasing numbers of teacher retirements make this an area of critical need. - · Continued state regulation and oversight of charter schools. - Continued and enhanced investment in veterans' education benefits.
+- Increased funding for Graduate Medical Education in response to the shortage of physicians (especially in primary care). - Increased investment in high-quality early childhood learning and development and childcare programs that integrate early learning with K-12 education and are available to all children. - Funding the Individuals with Disabilities Education Improvement Act at the authorized 40% level so that local school districts do not have to divert other education funding streams to make up the current funding gap. - · Reauthorization of the Higher Education Act. - Policies and programs that promote access to and affordability of higher education, such as student loans and grants and similar student financial aid programs. - Identification and implementation of policies and programs to address the shortage of credentialed teach - ers with an emphasis on teachers in STEM-related, fields where a lack of competitiveness with the business sector together with increasing numbers of teacher retirements make this an area of critical need.

+Continued state regulation and oversight of charter schools.

+Continued and enhanced investment in veterans' education benefits.